thestippe/thestippe.github.io/about.md

 Hi, my name is Stefano, but everybody calls me Stippe.
 <br>
- I am a data scientist, and I have been working as data scientist in healthcare, financial risk assessment and credit risk assessment.
+ I am a data scientist, and I have been working as data scientist in healthcare, insurance, financial risk assessment and credit risk assessment  as well as in GIS systems.
 <br>
 I have an academic background in physics, focused on models in nuclear and particle physics.
 <br>